swiftlang/swift/docs/SIL.rst

-  %old = load %1 : $*T        // Load the old value from the destination retain %new : $T            // Retain the new value release %old : $T           // Release the old store %new : $T to %1 : $*T // Store the new value to the destination
+  %old = load %1 : $*T        // Load the old value from the destination retain %new : $T            // Retain the new value release %old : $T           // Release the old store %new to %1 : $*T      // Store the new value to the destination

 except that ``copy_addr`` may be used even if ``%0`` is of an address-only type.
 The ``copy`` may be given one or both of the ``[take]`` or